codebykat/wp-post-by-email/readme.md

 1. From the plugin directory, run `WP_TESTS_DIR=/path/to/WordPress/test/install phpunit`

 ## Changelog ##

+### 1.0.0 ###
+* Added SSL and IMAP support.
+* Added option to mark emails "read" instead of deleting them after processing.
+* Added support for HTML formatted emails.
+* Refactored check_email function.
+* Fixed a bug that caused the log file to behave inconsistently.

 ### 0.9.9 ###
 * Better logging, no more wp_die().